lancopku/Prime/examples/parallel_intersected_multi-scale_attention(Prime)/README.md

 ### IWSLT14 De-En
-Training log is Training Log is examples/parallel_intersected_multi-scale_attention(Prime)/logs/iwslt14_de-en_log.txt Prediction is examples/parallel_intersected_multi-scale_attention(Prime)/logs/iwslt14_de-en_log.txt

-Training and evaluating Prime on a GPU:
+Training log is Training Log is examples/parallel_intersected_multi-scale_attention(Prime)/logs/iwslt14_de-en_log.txt Prediction is examples/parallel_intersected_multi-scale_attention(Prime)/logs/iwslt14_de-en_log.txt Expected ppl should be 4.6+, and the BLEU score for checkpoint best should be around 35.7 Training and evaluating Prime on a GPU:
 ```sh
 # Training